Eco-Materials & Low Emissions

 Responding to REACH Regulation

-Furthermore, we cooperate with related industries to analyze the impact of these substances on automobile parts from an early stage before they are designated “SVHC,” subject to REACH regulations to promote activities facilitating prompt responses.
+Furthermore, we cooperate with related industries to analyze the impact of these substances on automobile parts from an early stage before they are designated as “SVHC,” subject to REACH regulations to promote activities facilitating prompt responses.

 (2) Effective use of resources